MurphyWants/ScreepsScripts/README.md

 Work in progress scripts for the game screeps Most of this was thrown together to make it work.
-Some of it needs to be cleaned up, most of it needs to be reorganized.
-Example: I don't need 17 creeps spawned, yet I have 17 creeps spawned.
-I'll fix that later.

-# Creep Roles

 ## TODO
 - Write better tower functions
 - Right now it just repairs

-- Fix num to build to be more realistic

-- Fix parts to be more efficient and make bigger creeps

-  - Also each creep has the same parts to build right now, need to figure out a good setup per each role
-  - Harvester-controller should have more MOVE than CARRY or WORK
-  - Harvester-general should have more CARRY and WORK than MOVE

 - Figure out an offensive and defensive strategy

 Roles are in order that I defined them in creepRoles.js.
 Pardon if it seems like it is disorganized, will reorganize later.

+## Work In progress
+#### Todo list things that have been started and waiting to see how it finished
+- Fix num to build to be more realistic

+- Fix parts to be more efficient and make bigger creeps

+# Creep Roles

 ## builder